 Prior to Travel + Some Background Information

-However, for those having extenuating reasons to enter Singapore, a form is available to request a special permission to travel to Singapore.
+However, for those having extenuating reasons to enter Singapore, a form is available to request special permission to travel to Singapore.
 This is the form I have used.
 My reason for wanting to travel to Singapore?
-Marry my Singaporean fiancée and then apply for long term stay in Singapore.
-For those who have read my About page, you might know that we had be on a long distance relationship for quite a few years now so it was about time we tie the knot!
+Marry my Singaporean fiancée and then apply for a long-term stay in Singapore.
+For those who have read my About page, you might know that we had been in a long-distance relationship for quite a few years now so it was about time we tie the knot!

-One can submit the request maximum one month before the intended date of travel.
-I submitted the form on 28 August, got my fiancée to follow-up by phone one week later, and received my approval right after her phone call!
-To support my application, I have provided my registered wedding date with ROM, the reference of my in-principle approval letter for the Long Term Visit Pass (LTVP) and mentioned that the marriage was already postponed from June.
+One can submit the request a maximum of one month before the intended date of travel.
+I submitted the form on 28 August, got my fiancée to follow up by phone one week later, and received my approval right after her phone call!
+To support my application, I have provided my registered wedding date with ROM, the reference of my in-principle approval letter for the Long Term Visit Pass (LTVP), and mentioned that the marriage was already postponed from June.

 You first receive an in-principle approval email inviting you to pay the 2186 SGD in advance for your SHN and swab test.
 Once you have paid and have forwarded the receipt to them, you receive a link to follow in order to select your date of arrival.
 I have selected 26 September.
 I then received the official approval letter from ICA, stating that I can enter Singapore between 24 and 28 September.

-I originally was supposed to arrive in Singapore on 26 September but due to an impromptu flight cancellation, I have opted for a direct flight from Paris CDG to Singapore arriving on 25 September, with Singapore Airlines.
-I think it is the safest thing to do, because there are less moving parts and you don’t risk having half of your itinerary canceled and not the other half etc.
+I originally was supposed to arrive in Singapore on 26 September but due to impromptu flight cancellation, I have opted for a direct flight from Paris CDG to Singapore arriving on 25 September, with Singapore Airlines.
+I think it is the safest thing to do because there are fewer moving parts and you don’t risk having half of your itinerary canceled and not the other half etc.

 In Paris, I just had to show my ICA approval letter to be allowed to travel.